-Ana Ros: The female chef who put Slovenia on the map
+Ana Roš: The female chef who put Slovenia on the map

 In the northwestern valley, for example, mutton dumplings and cottage cheese ravioli are common rural dinners.

-But Ros isn't interested in regurgitating the classics, nor does she subscribe to conventions like a "signature dish".
+But Roš isn't interested in regurgitating the classics, nor does she subscribe to conventions like a "signature dish".

 "I simply can't cook a dish I did two years ago, because I am a different person.
 My cooking style changes, because I am changing," she says.

-Ranging from $75 for five dishes and $95 for nine, everything on Ros's tasting menu is an invention, made from ingredients sourced within walking distance of the inn.
+Ranging from $75 for five dishes and $95 for nine, everything on Roš's tasting menu is an invention, made from ingredients sourced within walking distance of the inn.

 She dubs it a "zero kilometer" approach, working with mushroom foragers, cheesemongers, berry growers, and fishermen in the surrounding Alpine landscape.

-"We have the Alps, Mediterranean and the lowlands -- some of the most beautiful and unique ingredients come from my backyard," says Ros.
+"We have the Alps, Mediterranean and the lowlands -- some of the most beautiful and unique ingredients come from my backyard," says Roš.

 The only recurring elements in her menu are the homemade butter and sourdough bread, borrowed from a 300-year-old recipe.
 Villagers living in the mountains once used apples from nearby orchards to start the fermented culture used to make bread, resulting in a unique flavor.

-"When I gave it to my mother in law, she said it tasted like what she ate as a kid in a village in the mountains," says Ros.
+"When I gave it to my mother in law, she said it tasted like what she ate as a kid in a village in the mountains," says Roš.
 "People 150 years ago were also thinking local, so it comes full circle."

 Serving up new rules

-When asked about her title as the World's Best Female Chef, Ros points out that she's not just a chef -- she's also a mother and a partner (Kramar and Ros have never wed).
+When asked about her title as the World's Best Female Chef, Roš points out that she's not just a chef -- she's also a mother and a partner (Kramar and Roš have never wed).

 In rural Slovenia, women are expected to subscribe to traditional roles.
-So even though Ros works 18 hours in the kitchen, she's also expected to be a full-time mother to her children -- Svit, 14, and Eva Clara, 12.
+So even though Roš works 18 hours in the kitchen, she's also expected to be a full-time mother to her children -- Svit, 14, and Eva Clara, 12.

 To spend more time together, the family closes the restaurant for two months a year.
 They often travel the world, finding inspiration, for example, in Vietnamese street food and taking notes from creative chefs in Australia, Paris and Barcelona.

-While Ros has worked with several talented female sous chefs, she says she rarely sees them ascend to helm their own kitchens.
+While Roš has worked with several talented female sous chefs, she says she rarely sees them ascend to helm their own kitchens.

 Being a chef requires significant physical strength -- being able to de-bone an entire lab or filet a fish in a few minutes isn't easy -- and few can keep up with the long days.